Surprise! Trump Nominates Acting VA Secretary Robert Wilkie To Fill Role Permanently

 The pick wasn't surprising, but the announcement was – President Trump will nominate Robert Wilkie, the acting secretary of Veterans Affairs, to become the department's new secretary.

-Trump was speaking at a meeting on prison reform when he introduced Wilkie to the room, praised the job he's been doing at the VA, and then gave everyone a surprise, including Wilkie.
+Trump was speaking at a meeting on prison reform at the White House when he veered off topic to introduce Wilkie to the room.
+Trump praised the job Wilkie has been doing since he stepped in at the VA from the Department of Defense in March, and then gave everyone a surprise, including Wilkie.

+President Trump on Robert Wilkie: "We're going to be putting his name up for nomination to be Secretary of the Veterans Administration." pic.twitter.com/uXs4loUbpP— CSPAN (@cspan) May 18, 2018

-"Acting secretary Wilkie, who by the way has done an incredible job, and by the way I'll be informing him in a little while – he doesn't know this yet — that we'll be putting his name up for nomination," Trump said.
+"Acting secretary Wilkie, who by the way has done an incredible job, and by the way I'll be informing him in a little while – he doesn't know this yet — that we'll be putting his name up for nomination," the president said at the event.

 Politics